 Anesthesia is the loss of sensation and/or consciousness by the use of medications and close monitoring.
 It provides comfort and maintains vital life functions during surgery and other medical procedures.

 Anesthesia is used to relax (sedate) you, block pain sensations (analgesia and anesthesia), induce sleepiness and forgetfulness (amnesia) or make you unconscious for your surgery.
-At Lake Ridge Ambulatory Surgery Center, the anesthesiology team will chose the option for your individual procedure, and will be based on your physical condition in collaboration with your surgeon.
-According to a 1999 report from the Institute of Medicine, anesthesia care today is nearly 50 times safer than it was 20 years ago.
+At Lake Ridge Ambulatory Surgery Center, the anesthesiology team will choose the option for your individual procedure, and will be based on your physical condition in collaboration with your surgeon.

 Preparing for anesthesia:

 Your surgeon or a nurse will give you a list of instructions before surgery.

 In addition, a nurse from the Center will contact you to perform a brief interview and answer any questions you may have.
 Based on your surgeon’s recommendations, do not eat or drink for a certain length of time before the surgery.
 The amount of time depends on your medical condition and the type of anesthesia that will be used.
 If you take any medications regularly, ask your surgeon or anesthesia provider whether you should take your medication on the day before or on the day of your surgery.

 You will need to give written consent for surgery, and anesthesia, as well as to receive other necessary medications.
 Your surgeon will explain why your surgery is needed, what it will involve, its risks and expected outcome, and how long it will take you to recover.
 Your anesthesia provider will have the same discussion with you about your anesthesia care.